ministryofjustice/laa-submit-crime-forms/README.md

 **8. Tests**
+The test suite is setup with `flatware` to allow tests to run in parallel.
+In order to set this up, first do `RAILS_ENV=test bundle exec flatware fan rake db:test:prepare`.

-To run the test suite, run `bundle exec rspec`.
+To run the test suite, run `bundle exec flatware rspec`.
 This will run everything except for the accessibility tests, which are slow, and by default only run on CI.
-To run those, run `INCLUDE_ACCESSIBILITY_SPECS=true bundle exec rspec`.
+To run those, run `INCLUDE_ACCESSIBILITY_SPECS=true bundle exec flatware rspec`.
 Our test suite will report as failing if line and branch coverage is not at 100%.
 We expect every feature's happy path to have a system test, and every screen to have an accessibility test.